NRCM currently has 1 job opening:

 NRCM is committed to a positive work culture where diversity is honored and respected.
 To this end, all employees are expected to:

-- Maintain positive and productive working relationships with all NRCM staff members and also with NRCM’s members, external partners, policymakers, and the general public.
-This includes proactive work on understanding and addressing issues related to diversity, equity, inclusion, and justice; providing and receiving constructive feedback; and a willingness to resolve conflicts constructively.
+- Maintain positive and productive working relationships with all NRCM staff members and also with NRCM’s members, external partners, policymakers, and the general This includes proactive work on understanding and addressing issues related to diversity, equity, inclusion, and justice; providing and receiving constructive feedback; and a willingness to resolve conflicts constructively.

 - Participate in organizational meetings and activities as requested, such as monthly staff meetings, trainings, and ad hoc planning committees.